rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

 <div class="back-to-top"><a href="#" class="top">BACK TO TOP <i class="fas fa-angle-up"></i></a></div>

+The teacher's example below is from pages 1–2 of the worksheet.

 #### Artwork Overview

 | Title                  | _My Mother Named Me Beloved_ |